mxguardian/Email-Address-Classify/tools/README.md

 ngrams.pl - Tool to calculate ngram frequency from a list of email addresses and test for accuracy

 Before running this script, you need to create a file /tmp/dict.txt containing a list of valid email addresses.
-The input file can contain full email addresses or just the local part, one per line.
+The file can contain full email addresses or just the local part, one per line.
 The domain part is ignored.
 If you use full email addresses, remove duplicates first.
 If you use local parts, you should leave duplicates in the file since some addresses are more common than others (e.g. support@, noreply@, etc.)